-CBG hemp has not yet achieved the widespread marketing cache of CBD.
+CBG Hemp has not yet achieved the widespread marketing cache of CBD.
 But increasing consumer demand plus still limited supply bodes well for hemp farmers looking to expand into this exciting new minor cannabinoid.

 First discovered in the 1960s, CBG, or ‘Cannabigerol,’ is one of the many cannabinoids found in the hemp (cannabis) plant.
 CBG happens to be the precursor to all the others.
 Hence, it’s a common name as the “mother cannabinoid” since, in its acid form of CBGA, almost all other cannabinoids derive from it.

 The three main types of cannabinoids – THCA, CBDA, and CBCA — all start off as CBGA before being converted via heat and UV light as the plant continues to grow and mature.
-Like CBD, CBG is non-psychoactive and is federally legal to grow and produce as long as it is produced from hemp plants as defined under the 2018 Farm Bill.
+Like CBD, CBG is non-psychoactive and is federally legal to grow and produce as long as it is produced from Hemp Flowers as defined under the 2018 Farm Bill.
 Or, essentially, hemp that is grown that does not exceed the federal limit of .3 percent THC.

 Research is still preliminary, but many believe that CBG has the potential to be an even more powerful aide for human health than CBD.